Merlin R. Lybbert: Legal career

 Lybbert was an attorney for nearly 35 years before retiring to focus on church service.
 During his legal career, he served as counsel for the University of Utah Hospital for many years.
 He was an active member of the Utah State Bar Association and was elected to the American College of Trial Lawyers.
-In 1981–82, he was honored as Utah Trial Lawyer of the Year.
+In 1981–82, he was honoured as Utah Trial Lawyer of the Year.
 He also chaired the Advisory Committee to the Utah Supreme Court on the Rules of Professional Practice.

 LDS Church service

-While in the Eastern States Mission as a young man, Lybbert served as a mission secretary for 16 months before being called as a counselor in the mission presidency.
+While in the Eastern States Mission as a young man, Lybbert served as a mission secretary for 16 months before being called as a counsellor in the mission presidency.
 He later held various leadership roles in the LDS Church, including high councilor, bishop, stake president and regional representative.

 Lybbert served as a member of the First Quorum of the Seventy from 1 April 1989 to 1 October 1994.
-During his tenure as a general authority, Lybbert spoke in the April 1990 and April 1994 general conferences and held several assignments, including president and second counselor in the Asia Area presidency.
+During his tenure as a general authority, Lybbert spoke in the April 1990 and April 1994 general conferences and held several assignments, including president and second counsellor in the Asia Area presidency.

-In May 1992, Lybbert and Monte Brough traveled to Mongolia to evaluate the possibility of the LDS Church providing humanitarian assistance.
+In May 1992, Lybbert and Monte Brough travelled to Mongolia to evaluate the possibility of the LDS Church providing humanitarian assistance.
 During their visit, they made diplomatic visits to government and educational officials.

 Lybbert served as president of the Cardston Alberta Temple from 1994 to 1997.